MDecker-MobileComputing/HTML_AndroidGlossar/README.md

-# Blinker-Effekt mit generischem Data-Attribut in HTML
+# Android-Glossar mit *jQuery Mobile*

-This repository demonstrates how the *Generic Data Attribute* (`data-*`) can be used in HTML files in conjunction with JavaScript.
-In the HTML file some tags have the attribute `data-mide-effekt="blinker"`.
-These tags will "blink" (periodic switching on and off of yellow background color).
-The blink effect is realized using JavaScript and [jQuery](http://jquery.com/).
+This repository contains a single HTML file which represents a simple glossary of terms from the area of Android programming.

 <br>

 ----
 ## Direct view

-The HTML file with the blink effekt in this repository can be viewed at [this URL](https://mdecker-mobilecomputing.github.io/HTML_BlinkEffekt/index.html).
+The HTML file in this repository can be viewed at [this URL](https://mdecker-mobilecomputing.github.io/HTML_AndroidGlossar/index.html).

 <br>